lmehra/simplepay/Readme.md

 # Examples:
-At the top of your controller add line
+Please find the example below:

  		//add name space in your controller use Simplepay